sachin4594/svaidya.github.io/_pages/research_test.md

 Some key questions that inform my research:
 - How do we develop interpretable AI models that are closely aligned with scientific goals?
-- What does a future that employs AI for experiments look like?
+- What does a future that employs AI for physics experiments look like?
 <details>
 <summary>Read more</summary>
 <br>